-The fair value at the grant date of the employee share options or restricted shares for employees is expensed on a straight-line basis over the vesting period, based on the Company's best estimates of the number of shares or options that are expected to ultimately vest, with a corresponding increase in capital surplus-employee share options or other equity- unearned employee benefits.
+The fair value at the grant date of the employee share options or employee restricted shares is expensed on a straight-line basis over the vesting period, based on the Group's best estimates of the number of shares or options that are expected to ultimately vest, with a corresponding increase in capital surplus-employee share options or other equity- unearned employee benefits.
 It is recognized as an expense in full at the grant date if vesting immediately.

-When restricted shares for employees are issued, other equity - unearned employee benefits are recognized on the grant date, with a corresponding increase in capital surplus - restricted shares for employees.
+When restricted shares for employees are issued, other equity - unearned employee benefits are recognized on the grant date, with a corresponding increase in capital surplus - employee restricted shares.

-At the end of each reporting period, Company revises its estimate of the number of employee share options or restricted shares for employees expected to vest.
-The impact of the revision of the original estimates is recognized in profit or loss such that the cumulative expense reflects the revised estimate, with a corresponding adjustment to capital surplus - employee share options or capital surplus - restricted shares for employees.
+At the end of each reporting period, the Group revises its estimate of the number of employee share options or restricted shares for employees expected to vest.
+The impact of the revision of the original estimates is recognized in profit or loss such that the cumulative expense reflects the revised estimate, with a corresponding adjustment to capital surplus - employee share options or capital surplus - employee restricted shares.